rackerlabs/support-how-to/content/how-to/rackspace-email/set-up-multifactor-authentification-applications-for-cloud-office/index.md

    six-digit code displayed by the `Authy` app in the Cloud Office Control Panel field and select **Verify Code**.

-9. When the code verifies, a message appears stating that the multi-factor authenticator setup completed successfully.
+9. When the code verifies, a message appears stating that the multifactor authenticator setup completed successfully.
 You can now select **Got It** to begin performing administrative tasks within the Cloud Office Control Panel.